junyuanxue/iplayer-movies-server/README.md

 This server is built with Django REST framework which serves as a RESTful API for front-end Angular app to consume.

+As you'd like to keep this challenge private, I decided not to deploy the app.

 ## Approach and problems encountered :thought_balloon:

 I decided to solve the problem with a decoupled app consist of a Django server and an [Angular front-end](https://bitbucket.org/junyuanxue/iplayer-movies-frontend), as it seems to match the architecture your company use (Django back-end with client-side JavaScript framework).
 Also, as this is my first time using Django, I thought it'd be easier for testing and dependency management when I have 2 separate repos rather than having Angular sitting inside Django.
 Decoupling would also made the app flexible for future extensions.